tensorflow/minigo/cc/README.md

 #### cc:puzzle

 Loads all SGF files found in the given `sgf_dir` and tries to predict the move made at each position in each game.
+After all games are processed, prints summary stats to about how many moves were correctly predicted.

 ```shell
 bazel build -c opt cc:puzzle